chef/chef-web-docs/chef_master/source/windows.rst

    **Ruby Type:** String

    *Windows only*: The domain of the user specified by the `user` property.
    Default value: `nil`.
-If not specified, the user name and password specified by the `user` and `password` properties will be used to resolve that user against the domain in which the system running Chef client is joined, or if that system is not joined to a domain it will resolve the user as a local account on that system.
+If not specified, the user name and password specified by the `user` and `password` properties will be used to resolve that user against the domain in which the system running Chef Infra Client is joined, or if that system is not joined to a domain it will resolve the user as a local account on that system.
 An alternative way to specify the domain is to leave this property unspecified and specify the domain as part of the `user` property.

 ``elevated``
     **Ruby Type:**  true, false